-The slightly quirky layout is because the Gallery has been created from two domestic houses in two different Rye streets, now combined via a short staircase link.
-Artists Howard Gull Stormont (1859-1935) and Mary Elizabeth Stormont (1871—1962) lived in Ypres Studio, an Arts and Crafts house in Ockmans Lane, and artist Eileen Easton lived at 107 High Street.
-The houses now make one premises.
+The unique layout is because the Gallery has been created from two domestic houses on two different Rye streets, now combined via a short staircase link.
+Artists Howard Gull Stormont (1859-1935) and Mary Elizabeth Stormont (1871—1962) lived in Ypres Studio, an Arts and Crafts house on Ockman Lane, and artist Eileen Easton lived at 107 High Street.
+The houses now make one premise.

 Mary and Howard had eloped to Rye, as Mary’s parents in Essex had thought that their daughter marrying a man somewhat older than she, and a practising artist at that, was not a desirable match.
 They married in Rye church.
 Both were regional exhibitors while Mary in particular regularly exhibited her flower paintings, landscapes and interiors at the Royal Academy.
 She created the Rye Art Gallery Trust in 1957 and bequeathed the Ypres Studio to the Trust at her death in 1962.
 One of the couple’s many artist friends, the painter Eileen Easton, became one of the original trustees and she later bequeathed her High Street house to the Trust as well.

 The domestic history of the buildings has left its mark.
-Even where the rooms have been combined, the scale of the spaces is human and friendly.
-There are stunning views down the Rother estuary, especially from Howard and Mary’s old studio at the top of the building (Gallery 6).
+There are stunning views down to the Rother estuary, especially from Howard and Mary’s old studio (the Stormont Room) at the top of the building.
 Through an unmarked door, there is just about enough additional room for our administrative work, some of it taking place under the eaves in the original bedrooms.

 We sell paintings, prints, drawings, jewellery, ceramics, metalwork, textiles, glassware, wood, and mixed media pieces.
-They range in price from five pounds to several thousands of pounds.
-Also available are cards, postcards, books, mugs, textiles and even designer chocolate (yum!).
+Also available are cards, gift ideas and books.

-We operate a special scheme for those who fall in love with a piece but prefer to gently spread out their payments.
+We operate a special scheme for those who fall in love with a piece and prefer to spread out their payments over a two-month period.
 We are happy to respond to queries and enquiries about the work we show.
-Our staff are well qualified with degrees in Fine Art.
+Our staff are well qualified with degrees in Fine Art and Design.

 Have a look at our dedicated pages to see our holdings.
 They include many works by artists of national and international importance as well as regional favourites.
 We have uploaded most of our Catalogue and future plans are to provide you with an image for every work along with its descriptive entry.